 At Crescat, capital preservation is paramount.
 But protecting capital does not have to come by sacrificing returns.
 We believe in accepting a moderate amount of risk within the context of a risk model in order to realize the long term returns that our themes and valuation models are capable of delivering.
 We use a Conditional Value-at-Risk Model to adhere to risk limits by theme and by overall portfolio in all of our strategies.
 Also, we believe in moderate, but not excessive, diversification as a key tenet to reducing risk without sacrificing our return goals over time.
 We continuously strive to maintain a diversified set of high-conviction, model-supported themes and positions within the context of our risk model.

 Crescat’s goal is to stand out versus peers and passive benchmarks by delivering proven, high risk-adjusted returns based on statistics such as Alpha, Sortino Ratio, and Omega Ratio over complete economic cycles.
-We believe these measures offer superior risk/return trade-offs for maximizing client utility compared to the popular Sharpe ratio.
-See why here.
+We believe these statistic provide better measures than the popular Sharpe ratio of our goal of maximizing client utility over the long term by delivering positive, asymmetric returns compared to benchmarks.
+To understand why investors might prefer that we focus on delivering a high Alpha and Omega rather than delivering a high Sharpe, see this excellent white paper.
 While past performance is no guarantee of future returns, we strongly believe that adding a reasonable allocation of Crescat’s global macro-oriented strategies to a portfolio mix of traditional, passively managed asset classes will reduce volatility and improve returns over complete business cycles as we have demonstrated historically.

-By being grounded in valuation and following risk controls, our process is designed to give clients the fortitude to withstand short-term drawdowns.
+By being grounded in valuation and following risk controls, our process is designed to give clients the fortitude to withstand short-term drawdowns in pursuit of high long-term alpha and absolute return.
 Crescat’s strategies are designed for long-term investors who believe in Crescat’s investment process.
 They are not for short-term investors who are likely to be shaken out by one of our inevitable drawdowns.
-Given our valuation approach to entering and exiting positions, we are confident that our portfolios are worth substantially more than public markets are quoting them at any given time.
-Such conviction is key withstanding short-term, mark-to-market losses due to normal but often erratic market behavior.
+Given our valuation-model approach to entering and exiting positions, we are confident that our portfolios are worth substantially more than public markets are quoting them at any given time.
+Such conviction is key withstanding short-term, mark-to-market losses due to normal but often erratic market behavior and realizing the much larger long-term gains that are possible from our global macro themes and positions.
 We do not view short-term losses as a permanent loss of capital because we are always confident in our ability to realize the much greater intrinsic value of our portfolios.
 While we can never be right on all our themes and positions, when we are wrong, we are happy to recognize that and move on.
 We know that the markets will constantly present us with substantial new themes and opportunities for future strong performance and that our models will guide us there.